DannyDainton/newman-reporter-htmlextra/README.md

     reporter: {
         htmlextra: {
             export: './<html file path>', // If not specified, the file will be written to `newman/` in the current working directory.
-            skipSensitiveData: true // optional, tells the not to output headers and bodies for each request and response in the report.
-This is False by default.
+            skipSensitiveData: true // optional, tells the reporter not to output headers and bodies for each request and response in the report.
+This is false by default.
         }
     }
 }, function (err) {